IvaP10/StructRAG/README.md

 ```

 ### 1. Ingestion Phase (Offline)
-DocuMind builds a comprehensive representation of your documents before any queries are asked:
+StructRAG builds a comprehensive representation of your documents before any queries are asked:
 - **Intelligent Page Profiling:** As PDFs enter the system, a fast `Page Profiler` evaluates text density and layout to determine the optimal processing path.
 - **Multi-Modal Routing:** Pages are dynamically routed to:
   - **Docling:** For robust OCR on scanned images and low-text pages.